 ActivStats Pointers.
-The DVD bound into new copies of the book includes ActivStats, so we've included occasional pointers to the ActivStats activities when they parallel discussions in the book.
+The website of the book includes ActivStats, so we've included occasional pointers to the ActivStats activities when they parallel discussions in the book.
 Many students choose to look at these first, before reading the chapter or attending a class on each subject.

 Data Sources.
 Most of the data used in examples and exercises are from real-world sources, and whenever we can, we include references to the Internet data sources used, often in the form of URLs.
-The data we use are usually on the DVD.
+The data we use are usually on the website.
 If you seek the data-or an updated version of the data-on the Internet, we try to direct you to a good starting point.